ketziaya/sql-data-warehouse-project/README.md

 SQL Server Express: Lightweight server for hosting your SQL database.
 SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
 Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
-DrawIO: Design data architecture, models, flows, and diagrams.
-Notion: Get the Project Template from Notion
-Notion Project Steps: Access to All Project Phases and Tasks.

 🚀 Project Requirements
 Building the Data Warehouse (Data Engineering) Objective